Docker Entrypoint vs. CMD: What Is the Difference and How to Choose?

 You will observe that Hello World! is printed on the console, as shown below:

-You might be wondering what’re the benefits of using CMD and ENTRYPOINT directives together in the same Dockerfile.
+You might be wondering what's the benefit of using the CMD and ENTRYPOINT directives together in the same Dockerfile.
 Well, the combination is useful when you not only want to provide a default command to run but also give users the flexibility to provide command-line arguments so that they can get the custom output they want.

 In the Dockerfile above, we can’t override the default command specified by the ENTRYPOINT directive.
 However, we can override the arguments specified by the CMD directive.
 For example, we could pass another argument from the command line to override the text World!.
 The argument we pass will then be appended to Hello.